-International Language Programs (ILP) sends volunteers to 9 different countries throughout the world and each country has unique things to offer, amazing travel opportunities and delicious food to try.
-Just like the cultures are different, the weather is also very different depending on where you go.
+International Language Programs (ILP) sends volunteers to countries throughout the world and each country has unique things to offer, amazing travel opportunities and delicious food to try ... and new weather to test out!

 These tips won't apply to our volunteers going to places like The Dominican Republic or Mexico, but if you are spending a semester abroad in Europe you are going to want to check out these tips for buying warm boots!